ukush/BItcoin-Tx-Anomaly-Detection/README.md

 * sat_per_byte (the transaction fee per byte of the transaction - indicates how relatively ‘expensive’ the transaction is)

-# Machine learning methods for anomaly detection

-## Preliminaries:
-We can see how a simple linear regression model performs with classifying known malicious transactions to get an idea of how well a model may or may not be able to learn from the imbalanced dataset.

-**Proposed neural network types**

-MLP

-DNN

-CNN

-Autoencoders

-Bayesian Networks

 ## Evaluating the Models

 Accuracy is not an appropriate metric for evaluating fraud detection models because it does not fully represent the true performance of the model's predictive capabilities.
 Take for example a dataset consisting of 1000 transactions, 950 of which are legitimate, whilst 50 being fraudulent.
 A binary classification model that classifies all transactions as legitimate can achieve a accuracy score of 95% for the entire dataset inspite of having an accuracy of 0% for fraudulent transactions!